‘Culture as Education’ is a large-scale, trans-national, inter-institutional Collaborative Research Project in the Arts and Humanities.

 - to offer comprehensive and robust outcomes which benefit both the academic community and educational professionals, policy makers and practitioners

-The Consortium will be organizing four conferences in the next 18 months, the first of which will be taking place from Friday 11th - Saturday 12th December 2009 at the Utrecht Graduate School of Visual Art and Design.
+The Consortium organized four conferences in 18 months, the first of which took place from Friday 11th - Saturday 12th December 2009 at the Utrecht Graduate School of Visual Art and Design.